TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/join-server/_index.md

   - /getting-started/join-server
 ---

-The Things Join Server is a stand-alone LoRaWAN Join Server.
+The Things Join Server is a stand-alone LoRaWAN® Join Server.
 The Things Join Server can be used by device makers to provision end devices to be used by all distributions of {{% tts %}} as well as any other standards compliant LoRaWAN Network Servers.

 <!--more-->